This article highlights the many wonderful things to do in Hermosa Beach, California.

 I stop by Hermosa almost weekly.
 Therefore, I am more than happy to share my knowledge about what to do, see and eat in the city!

-Hermosa Beach: Things to Do
+Things to Do in Hermosa Beach

-Stroll the Pier
+Stroll the Hermosa Beach Pier

 This 1,000 feet (300 meters) pier is an integral part of this city’s identity.
-Even if we are in the area for lunch or dinner, we will make some time to stroll the pier.
+Even if we are in the area for lunch or dinner, we will take some time to stroll the pier.
 Follow the lead of the locals and take in the views of the Santa Monica Bay and the Palos Verdes Peninsula.
-In addition, you will be able to see the piers our sister communities (Manhattan Beach and Redondo Beach).
+In addition, you will be able to see the piers of our sister communities (Manhattan Beach and Redondo Beach).

 Fishing from the pier without a license is allowed.